Demo mode · boardroom-ready walkthrough

 • Low-confidence clinical rationale after policy and plan comparison

-• Peer-to-peer request or atypical oncology medical-director escalation
+• Peer-to-peer request or atypical medical-director escalation

 • Contract language conflict that requires payer-specific legal review